Structured Manufacturing Data (2026)

 Submerged Entry Nozzle (SEN)

-Based on aggregated insights from multiple verified factory profiles within the CNFX directory, the standard Submerged Entry Nozzle (SEN) used in the Basic Metal Manufacturing sector typically supports operational capacities ranging from standard industrial configurations to heavy-duty production requirements.
+Based on aggregated insights from structured factory profiles within the CNFX directory, the standard Submerged Entry Nozzle (SEN) used in the Basic Metal Manufacturing sector typically supports operational capacities ranging from standard industrial configurations to heavy-duty production requirements.

 Technical Definition & Core Assembly